Jewish history: Europe

 After 1300, Jews suffered more discrimination and persecution in Christian Europe.
 Europe's Jewry was mainly urban and literate.
 The Christians were inclined to regard Jews as obstinate deniers of the truth because in their view the Jews were expected to know of the truth of the Christian doctrines from their knowledge of the Jewish scriptures.
 Jews were aware of the pressure to accept Christianity.
 As Catholics were forbidden by the church to loan money for interest, some Jews became prominent moneylenders.
 Christian rulers gradually saw the advantage of having such a class of people who could supply capital for their use without being liable to excommunication.
-As a result, the money trade of western Europe became a specialty of the Jews.
+As a result, the money trade of western Europe became a speciality of the Jews.
 But, in almost every instance when Jews acquired large amounts through banking transactions, during their lives or upon their deaths, the king would take it over.
-Jews became imperial servi cameræ, the property of the King, who might present them and their possessions to princes or cities.
+Jews became imperialservi cameræ, the property of the King, who might present them and their possessions to princes or cities.

 Jews were frequently massacred and exiled from various European countries.
 The persecution hit its first peak during the Crusades.
 In the People's Crusade (1096) flourishing Jewish communities on the Rhine and the Danube were utterly destroyed.
 In the Second Crusade (1147) the Jews in France were subject to frequent massacres.
 They were also subjected to attacks by the Shepherds' Crusades of 1251 and 1320.
 The Crusades were followed by massive expulsions, including the expulsion of the Jews from England in 1290; in 1396 100,000 Jews were expelled from France; and in 1421, thousands were expelled from Austria.
 Over this time many Jews in Europe, either fleeing or being expelled, migrated to Poland, where they prospered into another Golden Age.

 In Italy, Jews were allowed to live in Venice but were required to live in a ghetto, and the practice spread across Italy (see Cum nimis absurdum) and was adopted in many places in Catholic Europe.
 Jews outside the Ghetto often had to wear a yellow star.